 Suddenly, I started to question our plans.
 Was 3 days in Venice enough time?

 Our goal was to soak in the romance while discovering the true, authentic Venice, and I will tell you, my friends, that is exactly what we were able to do.
+I mean, Venice should be on everyone’s couples bucket list.
 Even if you’re trying to do Venice in a day, you can still see several of the great attractions that we have listed for you.

 Our 3 days in Venice included exploring the beautiful canals by foot and boat, eating some incredible food, stopping at every intriguing alleyway for photographs, sipping wine, meeting locals, and even doing some day trips from Venice.